-The Department of Family & Community Medicine provides educational services for health care students at EVMS and partnering institutions.
-Department faculty contributes to medical student education through classroom teaching, early clinical experiences, medical simulations, service teaching and mentoring.
-The family medicine clinical clerkship allows students to experience a sample of family and community medicine with the following goals and objectives:
+EVMS Family and Community Medicine provides educational services for students at EVMS and partnering institutions.
+Our faculty contributes to medical student education through classroom teaching, early clinical experiences, medical simulations, service teaching and mentoring.
+Our clinical clerkship allows students to experience a sample of family and community medicine.

-Observe and understand the disparities in health care outcomes caused by the patient's health literacy and the context from which the patient comes.
+- Observe and understand the disparities in healthcare outcomes caused by the patient's health literacy

-- Through Service Learning experiences, attempt to correct the health disparities in our community by applying lessons learned in patient centered communications, health literacy assessments, culturally and contextually appropriate care
+- Attempt to correct the health disparities in our community through service-learning experiences by providing culturally and contextually appropriate care and by applying lessons learned in patient-centered communications, health literacy assessments

-- Motivate patients toward better self-care and adherence to medical plan.
+- Motivate patients toward better self-care and adherence to a medical plan

-Following basic clinical experiences, the Department offers complementary and additive electives in family medicine that include electives in the hospital, ambulatory, and rural settings, as well as electives in quality improvement.
+Following basic clinical experiences, we offer complementary and additive electives in Family Medicine that include electives in the hospital, ambulatory and rural settings, as well as electives in quality improvement.